 Reconstruction began in 1983.
 Three years and more than $34 million dollars later, the hotel was reopened on May 6, 1986.
 The restoration showcased the superior skills of all the designers, decorators, technicians, artisans and construction crews who performed the demanding, dual task of restoration and modernization.
-Every effort was made to bring back the best of a bygone era and introduce the best of today.

-Original oil paintings were taken out of storage, and may now be viewed throughout the hotel.
+Original oil paintings were taken out of storage and may now be viewed throughout the hotel.
 Of special importance is "The Soap Bubbles" by Elizabeth Gardner Bouguereau.
 The painting was exhibited at the World's Colombian Exposition in Chicago in 1893 before being purchased by Lewis Ginter.
 The 64-inch by 46-inch oil still hangs in its original location in The Library in Lemaire Restaurant.

 In 1994, The Jefferson was honored by the AAA organization as a Five Diamond award winner.
 In an effort to continually improve the services and amenities available to its guests, The Jefferson underwent further renovation in 2000, including the addition of an indoor swimming pool and the redesigned Franklin Street entrance.
-The following year, 2001, The Jefferson was honored by Mobil with the coveted Five Star award, making the hotel one of only a handful in North America to receive both prestigious awards.
-Later that year the hotel was recognized by Forbes Magazine as the "Best Hotel in America", again realizing Major Ginter's dream.
+The following year The Jefferson was honored by Mobil with the coveted Five Star award, making the hotel one of only a handful in North America to receive both prestigious awards.
+Later that year the hotel was recognized by Forbes Magazine as the "Best Hotel in America", again realizing Ginter's dream.